Information sheets

 • preparing or lodging on behalf of a taxpayer an objection under Part IVC of the Taxation Administration Act 1953 (TAA 1953) against an assessment, determination, notice or decision under a taxation law or BAS provision

-• applying to the Commissioner or the Administrative Appeals Tribunal for a review of, or instituting an appeal against, a decision or an objection under Part IVC of the TAA 1953
+• applying to the Commissioner or the Administrative Review Tribunal[9] for a review of, or instituting an appeal against, a decision or an objection under Part IVC of the TAA 1953

 • giving a taxpayer advice about a taxation law that the taxpayer can reasonably be expected to rely upon to satisfy their taxation obligations, or